finfinack/shellyexport/README.md

   E.g. for https://docs.google.com/spreadsheets/d/1p-lTV5WPMKVi8VZ_GfGrRTwsfRjHyD6vUVSzpR7RRhA/edit?gid=0#gid=0, `1p-lTV5WPMKVi8VZ_GfGrRTwsfRjHyD6vUVSzpR7RRhA1` is the ID.

 * `sheet_id`: The ID of the sheet inside the Google Sheet, i.e. which tab to write to.
 The tab name should suffice.

+Note: Google Sheet configs can be made globally or locally for each device.
+At least the sheet ID has to be specific to a device though.